 Shimano's top-three group sets - XTR, XT and SLX - are all 12-speed and have recently undergone a redesign of the chainring.
 That means SLX potentially looks to be an even better option than before for price-conscious riders.
 While it looks like it retains an integrated ring and crank arm design, the four-arm ‘spider’ is actually part of a new direct-mount ring system shared across all the new cranks.
 The new shape, featuring ‘Hollowtech2’ technology, shaves nearly 70g off the previous SLX.
 That makes it only 11g heavier than XT and a bit of a no-brainer in terms of value.

 The deep arms, chunky spider and 3D-pocket chainrings mean it still feels solid underfoot, too.
-Sticking with a 24mm steel axle (rather than fatter alloy) so there's more room for bigger bearings, which lets you re-use existing Shimano or compatible bottom brackets.
+It's sticking with a 24mm steel axle (rather than fatter alloy) so there's more room for bigger bearings, which lets you re-use existing Shimano or compatible bottom brackets.
 SLX (and XT) is available with 30-34 tooth chainrings, and it’s 12-speed compatible with the same proven narrow-wide tooth profile as before.
 Both chainsets are available with double chainrings.
 The only thing you don’t get with SLX (or XT) is a narrower Q-Factor (width between pedals) than 172mm.
 Three different axle lengths (for standard or fatter tire 148mm Boost bikes and then 157mm Super Boost bikes) can make choosing confusing, too.

 If you’re not focused on weight and being able to smash two harder gears at a time, SLX is definitely the most cost-effective workhorse transmission from Shimano’s 12-speed lineup.

 FSA’s Afterburner has been around for ages but has never really got the attention it deserves as an absolutely bombproof option.
 Part of that was due to slightly high pricing and some early tooth profile issues but that’s all been sorted, and the latest (V18) versions are fully 12-speed compatible, too.
-Hollow forged 6061 alloy arms and a Chromoly steel spindle are still the heart of its strength and stiffness though.
+Hollow-forged 6061 alloy arms and a Chromoly steel spindle are still the heart of its strength and stiffness though.

 There’s a massive - 26-38T - range of direct-mount chainring sizes available with different spacer set-ups, allowing you to switch between different frame standards.
 FSA’s MegaExo bottom brackets generally last well too and come in a full range of frame-compatibility options.